-“Standardisation, so what?”
+“Standardization, so what?”
 I hear you ask, well quite a lot actually.
 But first we need to clear things up around what defines an event.
 Events are not just concerts, festivals, or sports, we absolutely capture those event types but there is so much more when it comes to the events we capture (and what we have planned).
 We capture any historical, real-time and scheduled events that could in some form positively or negatively impact the profitability of a business.
 Whether it’s an earthquake occurring in Nepal, through to an impending winter school holiday in the Chinese Province of Jiangsu, we capture these events and store the data in a homogeneous structure.

 We enrich all our events with additional data which we use within our ranking algorithm (a rank from 1 to 5, with 5 being the highest rank) to help put more context around events.
 This allows you to understand instances such as if a Hozier concert is going to be bigger or more impactful than a U2 concert (two great Irish artists by the way) happening on the same date in the same city?
 This also provides an additional attribute to slice or filter the event data on when developing with our API, so if you only want to access events of a higher rank, of a particular category or label, in a specific location in the next 30 days – you can.

-Now that we have aggregated, standardised and enriched the global event data, making all this accessible via our API we wanted to take it to the next level.
+Now that we have aggregated, standardized and enriched the global event data, making all this accessible via our API we wanted to take it to the next level.
 Enter event Signals, our prediction-based algorithm that allows software engineers or data scientists to:

-“unlock new insights within your application, and predict what events will have the greatest impact on your business within specific locations and markets around the world.” – Event Signals Prediction
+“unlock new insights within your application, and predict what events will have the greatest impact on your business within specific locations and markets around the world.” –